victorpengmx/tp/docs/UserGuide.md

 **Q7: What is the numerical range for the priority field?**

-A: Connectify does not restrict the numerical range for the priority field.
-However, the numerical range for the priority field is 1 to 10.
-This is because Connectify's `rank` command ranks people by decreasing numerical values of priority.
+A: Connectify does not restrict the upper boundary of the numerical range for the priority field.
 This is so that a person who has ranked contacts of the highest priority at point in time wouldn't need to re-rank their contacts if they wish to add a new contact of an even higher priority in the future.
-However, the numerical value for priority should not be a negative number.
+However, the numerical value for priority cannot be a negative number.

 <a href="#table-of-contents" class="return-to-toc-link">
   <span class="return-to-toc-text">Return to Table of Contents</span>